huggingface/huggingface_hub/docs/hub/model-repos.md

 ## Why is it useful to calculate the carbon emissions of my model?

-Training ML models is often energy intensive can produce a substantial carbon footprint, as described by [Strubell et al.](https://arxiv.org/abs/1906.02243).
+Training ML models is often energy intensive and can produce a substantial carbon footprint, as described by [Strubell et al.](https://arxiv.org/abs/1906.02243).
 It's therefore important to *track* and *report* the emissions of models to get a better idea of the environmental impacts of our field.

 ## What information should I include about the carbon footprint of my model?